Dreaded, stubborn belly fat! HOW do you get rid of it?!

 Gut bugs play a part!
 If the balance of our gut flora is tipped to promote certain bad bacteria, they encourage us to gain weight and stimulate belly fat.

 that they want to feed off.
-Pretty clever, but not too great for our waist line.
+Pretty clever, but not too great for our waistline.

-You know when people say, “oh its in the genes, Aunty So And So was fat, My mum was fat, my sister is, and so I am too”, there is actually genes that are markers for obesity.
+You know when people say, “Oh, it’s in the genes..
+Aunty ‘So And So’ was fat… My mum was fat… My sister is, and so I am too”, there is actually genes that are markers for obesity.

-Epigenetic markers do not mean that you “HAVE” to be overweight, it just elevates your risk, and hopefully motivates you more to make better choices to avoid obesity.
+Epigenetic markers do not mean that you HAVE to be overweight, it just elevates your risk, and hopefully motivates you more to make better choices to avoid obesity.

 13. What happened in the womb

 Before we are born we can be set up for obesity.
 If your mum smoked during pregnancy or had a really poor diet, then you have a higher risk factor.

 It’s unclear whether the mechanism of PCOS is from hormones promoting weight gain or weight gain promoting hormone dysfunction.

-As you can see, there are many many factors that can cause excess belly fat in women.
+As you can see, there are many, many factors that can cause excess belly fat in women.

-You can’t change your genes, you can’t slow down aging, but you can be in control of all the other factors that influence whether or not you are at greater risk for weight gain and belly fat.
+You can’t change your genes, you can’t slow down ageing, but you can be in control of all the other factors that influence whether or not you are at greater risk for weight gain and belly fat.

 Think of the challenge as the best value personal trainer, dietitian, meal planner, chef and motivational coach that you have access to every day – without the high cost and all created JUST FOR MUMS.

-Mum of three children young children, Rae, has overcome negative self belief in the face of some very big obstacles.
+Rae has overcome negative self-belief in the face of some very big obstacles.
 After losing 25kgs* and maintaining her goal weight with The Healthy Mummy 28 Day Weight Loss challenges she says:

 “I am no longer the girl who suffered debilitating anxiety and regular panic attacks.
 The one full of excuses not to go out and enjoy life.”

 2. Jo Hart

-Jo Hart not only rocks her new bikini, she has lost 38kg* with The Healthy Mummy 28 Day Weight Loss Challenges.
+Jo Hart not only rocks her new bikini, but she has also lost 38kg* with The Healthy Mummy 28 Day Weight Loss Challenges.

-She says: “I am proud of the change I have made for not only me but for my family too”.
+She says: “I am proud of the change I have made for not only me but for my family too.”

 3. Renee Harrison

-Mum Renee, from Central Queensland, has overcome depression and anxiety and transformed her body losing 41kgs* (from 115kgs to 74kgs).
+Mum Renee, from Central Queensland, has overcome depression and anxiety and transformed her body, losing 41kgs* (from 115kgs to 74kgs).

-She says: “previously I lived day by day, but now I embrace life as it were my last day on the earth!”.
+She says: “Previously, I lived day by day, but now I embrace life as it were my last day on the earth!”

 4. Elle Temple

-“today I am thankful that I am no longer afraid of having photos taken of me.
+Elle says: “Today I am thankful that I am no longer afraid of having photos taken of me.
 I love that I have photos to look back on and am proud of how far I have come.”